jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

 ##Monitor your usage

 You can monitor the usage details for your Bluemix account.
 For more information, [see the billing and usage documentation](https://www.ng.bluemix.net/docs/#acctmgmt/index-gentopic1.html#bil_usage).
-To determine costs, [see the Bluemix pricing page](https://bluemix.net/#/pricing).
+To determine costs, [see the Bluemix Pricing page](https://bluemix.net/#/pricing).

 The Delivery Pipeline and Track & Plan services use metered pricing, where you pay based on consumption.
 However, they also include a free monthly allowance.